Perplexity SEO: How to Get Your Brand Cited in AI Answers

 Perplexity uses its own crawler, PerplexityBot, to index content.
 Check your robots.txt to confirm you’re not blocking it.
 Unlike Googlebot, PerplexityBot cannot execute JavaScript, so your content must be available in the raw HTML.

 If your site relies on client-side rendering, PerplexityBot sees an empty page.
 Schema markup injected via JavaScript is equally invisible.
 Server-render your content and structured data to ensure Perplexity can access it.
+For a full checklist on which crawlers to allow and how to configure access, see the guide on AI crawler access.

-2. Structure pages for 3K-token extraction
+2. Structure pages for token-window extraction

 Put the answer first.
 Lead each section with the direct response to the question your heading poses.
 Follow with supporting detail, not the other way around.
 Use descriptive H2s and H3s that match the short, keyword-based queries Perplexity generates internally.
 “How Perplexity selects citations” is better than “The selection process.”